ibm-cloud-docs/vpc/faq-vsi.md

 copyright:
   years: 2018, 2025
-lastupdated: "2025-03-13"
+lastupdated: "2025-04-01"

 subcollection: vpc

+content-type: faq

 ---

 {{site.data.keyword.attribute-definition-list}}

-# FAQs for virtual server instances
+# FAQ for virtual server instances
 {: #faqs-for-vsis}

 ## Can a vNIC have both a floating IP and private IP address?